twolfson/twolfson.com/articles/startup-time-investing.md

 - Deployments - These occuring regularly, so scripting is critical
   - Investing into Continuous Delivery (CD), since you also need a robust migration and rollback system
 - Database dumping, scrubbing, and pruning - Any level of automation makes sense here.
 Likely depends on frequency and monotony
+- Firefighting and deployment rollbacks - Ideally these never happen but that's not reality, so a core runbook is a great starting point

 # What we didn't cover
 - Feature prioritization - This usually isn't owned by engineering